Aztek1337/opnsense_iperf3_runner/README.md

 # iperf3 run script for OPNsense

-This script will quickly run an iperf3 test on your client and with your OPNsesnse firewall.
+This script will quickly run an iperf3 test on your client and with your OPNsense firewall.
 The results will be shown on your terminal.

 * This script has only been tested with Linux, should theoretically work with MacOS.
 * If your on Windows, WSL should work.